Skip to content

 Crash safety

-• For atomic bulk operations across records, there's no option today.
-Stage intent in a control record and reconcile in the app.
+• For atomicity across multiple records, stage intent in a control record and reconcile in the app.

 Performance tips